megdalynn/megdalynn.github.io/_pages/cv.md

   - Published and distributed the school’s newsletter as part of a two-person team.
   - Increased readership by 24% and advertising accounts by 50%.

+NON-PROFIT BOARD MEMBER	1/2006 – 5/2007
+####    New Voice Theater, Alamogordo, New Mexico
+  - Assisted in musical theater productions to fund youth scholarship opportunities.

 ----

 # Research Interests